 Any disabled individual or organisation supporting such individuals can apply.
 There must be at least two years between awards to the same recipient.
 Applications will be judged on their merit.

 Because of the large increase in the amount and total value of applications, and the limited funds available, the charity has decided to tighten its criteria further.
-Therefore and while most types of individual awards would normally continue to be capped at £1500, those related to property improvements (including fencing) would be limited to £ 1,000.
+Therefore, while most types of individual awards would continue to be capped at £1500, those related to property improvements (including fencing) would be limited to £ 1,000.
 Where contributions towards larger requests are made, other funding may need to be identified / agreed, before a part award is made.

-The total available to disburse over the current year is capped at restricted to £ 60,000 36,000.
+The total available to disburse over the current year is restricted to £ 60,000

-As far as possible applications should be aimed at generating independence, sustainable change, or encouraging new ways of working, e.g. training and development
+As far as possible applications should be aimed at generating independence, sustainable change, or encouraging new ways of working, eg. training and development

 An application form is available from www.grampianopportunities.org.uk.The Craigmyle forms can be found under the funding section, or contact: